-Cut the Pieces
+Cut the Plywood Pieces

-• 1 cabinet top: 13 x 11 1/4 inches
+• 1 cabinet top at 13 by 11 1/4 inches

-• 1 cabinet bottom: 13 x 11 1/4 inches
+• 1 cabinet bottom at 13 by 11 1/4 inches

-• 1 shelf: 11 3/4 x 11 1/4 inches
+• 1 shelf at 11 3/4 by 11 1/4 inches

-• 1 bottom nailer: 3 x 11 1/4 inches
+• 1 bottom nailer at 3 by 11 1/4 inches

-- Cut two pieces of 1 x 4 to 11 1/4 inches in length.
+- Cut two pieces of 1x4 lumber to length at 11 1/4 inches.

 - Position the fence so that it is precisely 24 inches from the far side of the dado blade.

 - Rotate the board so the freshly rabbeted end is against the fence, and cut a second rabbet on the opposite end of the board.

-- Adjust the fence so that it is 12 inches from the near side of the dado blade.
-Place one of the side panels, with the rabbeted side face down on the table saw and a long edge against the fence.

-- Cut a dado groove along one long edge of the face.
+- Adjust the saw fence so that it is 12 inches from the near side of the dado blade.
+Place one of the side panels, with the rabbeted side facedown on the saw table and with a long edge against the fence.
+Cut a dado groove along one long edge of the face.
 Repeat with the second side board.

-Then, adjust the fence to 12-1/2 inches from the near side of the blade and cut each piece again.
-This two-step process will create a 1-inch wide rabbet along the back edge of the cabinet sides which will be needed to accommodate the back panel and the cleat and nailer.
+- Adjust the saw fence to 12 1/2 inches from the near side of the blade and cut each piece again to create a 1-inch-wide rabbet along the back edge of the cabinet sides to accommodate the back panel and the cleat and nailer.

 Assemble the Cabinet